fredgrott/MyGithubProfile/readme_details/gws/README.md

   that can be combined in modular ways similar to how you might have built houses and cars out of Legos when you were a child.

+* Agile Software Engineering Methods ToolBox

+  I use the term tool-box as there are benefits and cons to using each tool in this tool box and thus I am dynamically choosing which set of tools in are most apt to be correctly useful to solving the software creation process at-hand.

 That in a-nut-shell is the full GrottWorkShop System of Android Application development.